ashleyfletcher76/42_transcendence/README.md

 - .env file updated with DJANGO superuser values.

-- Live chat now working and I created Daphne to be our server.
+- Live chat now working and I created Daphne to be our server for live chat container.

-- Superuser is now created at compialtion time, admin page can be accessesed at this URL:
+- Superuser is now created at compialtion time, admin page can be accessesed at this URL: ???
+Not yet
 ```plaintext
 http://localhost:8000/admin/
 ```